-This study seeks to assess the effects of default loans on bank profitability in Bangladesh.
-What are the effects of default loans on the profitability of all banks in Bangladesh? required specific objectives to examine the factors from borrowers of default loan that affect the profitability of all banks in Bangladesh.
-Finally, to provide recommendations to all types of banks in Bangladesh on how to deal with loan default issues.
+This study seeks to assess the effects of default loan on bank profitability in Bangladesh.
+What are the effects of default loan on the profitability of all banks in Bangladesh?
+Required specific objectives to examine the factors from borrowers of default loan that affect the profitability of all banks in Bangladesh.
+Finally, to provide recommendations to all types bank in Bangladesh on how to deal with loan default issues.